Water Heater Anode Rod: What It Is & Why Replacement Matters

 Stuck or seized rods are the most common problem, especially in older heaters.
 The rod can become tightly bonded through years of corrosion.
 An impact wrench or extra leverage from a breaker bar usually solves this.
 Apply penetrating oil and wait 15 minutes before attempting removal if the rod won't budge.

 Limited space above the heater prevents removal of standard rods.
 Flexible anode rods solve this problem by bending or coming in segments that thread together.
-This is similar to working in tight spaces during shower cartridge replacement or toilet flange repair.
+This is similar to working in tight spaces during shower pressure booster installation or other cramped plumbing repairs.

 Stripped hex heads occur when using the wrong socket size or excessive force.
 Prevention is key: use the correct socket and avoid over-torquing.